 - 1. Use a spreader bar and crane to place the battery into the battery enclosure. - 2.
-Connect the battery connector. - 3.
-Close the battery enclosure door and lid.

-- Once closed, reinstall the pad lock.
-The pad lock key should be kept in a designated area to prevent unauthorized personnel from opening the battery enclosure in a hazardous location. - 5.
 Close and latch the hood.
-Slide the seat to the desire position. - Pull the release lever out and move the control lever assembly into position over the hood.
-Release the release lever to lock the control lever assembly into place.
+Slide the seat to the desire position. - 3.
+Reinstall the padlock on the latch.

+- 4. Pull the release lever out and move the control lever assembly into position over the hood.
+Release the release lever to lock the control lever assembly into place. - 5.
+Connect the battery connectors.